riskycase/privacy-guard-qcomm-hackathon/browser-extension/README.md

 - `npm run dev`: Build in development mode with watch mode enabled
 - `npm run build`: Build for production
 - `npm run clean`: Remove build artifacts

-### Event Queue System

-The extension implements an event queue system to ensure all events are sent to the server, even when the server is busy or temporarily unavailable.
-Events are:

-1. Queued when the server is busy processing another event
-2. Processed in order once the server becomes available
-3. Retried multiple times if sending fails

 ## Building for Production